milesmanley/zel-gitian/README.md

 run `pip install` with that file as input:

 ```
-zcash-gitian$ pip install --requirement requirements-pip.lock
+zelcash-gitian$ pip install --requirement requirements-pip.lock
 ```

 Check that you can run `ansible` from the command line:

 ```
-zcash-gitian$ ansible --version
+zelcash-gitian$ ansible --version
 ansible 2.8.1
 [...]
-zcash-gitian$
+zelcash-gitian$
 ```

 ## Decide on a gpg keypair to use for gitian

-You can generate a keypair specifically for zcash gitian builds with a command like the one below.
+You can generate a keypair specifically for zelcash gitian builds with a command like the one below.

 ```
-zcash-gitian$ gpg --quick-generate-key --batch --passphrase '' "Harry Potter (zcash gitian) <hpotter@hogwarts.wiz>"
+zelcash-gitian$ gpg --quick-generate-key --batch --passphrase '' "Harry Potter (zelcash gitian) <hpotter@hogwarts.wiz>"
 gpg: key 3F0C2117D53A4A49 marked as ultimately trusted
 gpg: directory '/home/hpotter/.gnupg/openpgp-revocs.d' created
 gpg: revocation certificate stored as '/home/hpotter/.gnupg/openpgp-revocs.d/3F14A629C06FA31D59C64FE93F0C2117D53A4A49.rev'